The warrior's grave, which was discovered in North Bersted, is the most elaborately equipped ever found in England.

-The exhibition will illuminate a key time period - the years immediately preceding the Roman invasion, when the south coast was at the heart of the great events that ultimately shaped Britain as a nation.
+The exhibition illuminates a key time period - the years immediately preceding the Roman invasion, when the south coast was at the heart of the great events that ultimately shaped Britain as a nation.

-It will also help tell a unique story about West Sussex and the community which now lives where the warrior was discovered.
+It also helps tell a unique story about West Sussex and the community which now lives where the warrior was discovered.

-Stuart Hobley, The National Lottery Heritage Fund Director of England, London & South, said: “The life of the Mystery Warrior and the stories he can tell of Iron Age Britain are set to be revealed thanks to money raised by National Lottery players.
+Stuart McLeod, The National Lottery Heritage Fund Director of England, London & South, said: “The life of the Mystery Warrior and the stories he can tell of Iron Age Britain have been revealed thanks to money raised by National Lottery players.

 "It is a part of our heritage with international significance and now one that the community in which he was found can finally get to the heart of.”

 Note: this news article, first published on 23 July 2019, was edited on 24 January 2020 to coincide with the exhibition's opening.